nervosnetwork/clerkb/README.md

 # clerkb

-Clerkb provides [Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority) mechanism for [Nervos CKB](https://www.nervos.org/).
+Clerkb implements [Proof of Authority](https://en.wikipedia.org/wiki/Proof_of_authority) mechanism on [Nervos CKB](https://www.nervos.org/) for layer 2 solutions.
 It is designed as 2 components working together:

 * 2 smart contracts used as lock scripts on CKB to validate logic on chain.
 * A TypeScript based module for integrating PoA into your generator code.